Skip to content

 The AHGBI provides a range of funding and support for members at all stages of their careers.
 There are various streams of funding available for different types of activities: conference attendance, research support, and funding for visiting international fellows.

 You must be a member of the AHGBI in order to apply for these awards.
-The Membership Secretary will accept applications at any time.
+The Membership Secretary will accept applications for membership at any time.
 However, please note that you should aim to submit your application form at the start of the academic year to ensure that you are eligible to apply for awards in that academic year.
 In all cases, you should submit your membership application first, before applying for any awards.
 You can still apply for awards whilst your membership is being processed.
 In these circumstances, your application will be considered, but you will be unable to receive any actual award until your membership is approved.

 Read about previously funded projects